 - Artists are provided 300 sq. ft. of private workspace with abundant natural light and artificial light.
 The studio is accessible 8 am to 10 pm, 7 days a week for the duration of the residency.

-- Artists have an opportunity to work closely with one of Silvermine’s faculty members as their mentor.
-Silvermine faculty and visiting artists will offer optional studio visits for open dialogue and critiques.
+- Silvermine instructors, guild members and visiting artists will offer optional studio visits for open dialogue and critiques.

 - Career mentoring from Silvermine staff is available as part of our residency program.
-Robin Jaffee Frank (PhD, History of Art, Yale), Director of Strategy, and Roger Mudre, Gallery Director, will be available for conversations about the artist’s project.
+Roger Mudre, Gallery Director, and Kelly O’Sullivan, Arts Education Manager will be available for conversations about the artist’s project.
 Roger is responsible for gallery exhibitions and is a practicing artist.
-Robin is an art historian and award-winning author.
-Prior to Silvermine, she was Chief Curator at the Wadsworth Atheneum Museum of Art and a curator of American art at the Yale University Art Gallery.
+Kelly oversees the school’s programming and can assist the candidate in the specifics of their studies.

 - Artists may audit any class or workshop during their residency.